 This easy and delicious slow-cooker recipe will impress any taco lover.
-While it's an extra step, crisping up the shredded meat in a skillet before serving adds extra flavor and creates the crunchy bits that are typical of carnitas.
+While it's an extra step, crisping up the shredded meat in a skillet before serving adds extra flavor and creates the crunchy bits that are typical of this Mexican dish.
 And don’t skip the pickled red onions!
 They complement the richness of the pork.

 Add the chicken broth, orange juice, lime juice, cumin, chili powder, oregano, red pepper flakes, cloves, and 2 teaspoons kosher salt to a large slow cooker and whisk to combine.
 Add the onion, garlic and bay leaves and stir to combine.
 Add the pork and toss to coat.
 Cover and cook on high until the meat is tender, about 5 hours.